Why Does My Internet Keep Going Out? How to Troubleshoot Home Internet Issues

 Find out why your internet goes out and what you can do to fix it.

-• There are a variety of things that can cause your internet to go down, from equipment and provider issues to bad weather and network congestion.
+- Various things can cause your internet to go down, from equipment and provider issues to bad weather and network congestion.

 There’s nothing worse than curling up on the couch, ready to binge your favorite show (mine is “One Tree Hill”), only to see the buffering icon appear on your TV screen.
 I’ve encountered this situation more times than I can count, but luckily, the culprit — my Wi-Fi connection being down — is a temporary setback and not a permanent one.